kosperera/skol-resthooks-try-quarkus/README.md

 With Visual Studio Code:

-- Switch to `/api` folder to post http requests
+- Switch to `/tests/e2e` folder to tryout HTTP requests
 - Create a `.env` file according to `.env.schema`
 - Paste the values from AWS and your Mock Server
 - Send messages with `post-messages.http` file